Martinomagnifico/reveal.js-verticator/README.md

-# reveal.js-verticator
+# Verticator
-A plugin for [Reveal.js](https://revealjs.com) that adds indicators to show the amount of slides in a vertical stack.
+A plugin for [Reveal.js](https://revealjs.com) 4 that adds indicators to show the amount of slides in a vertical stack.

 Sometimes you would like to have an indication of how many slides are remaining in a vertical stack.
 This plugin does just that.
 It is visually similar to the indicators at [fullPage.js](https://alvarotrigo.com/fullPage/).